 By using the above methods, a WebLogic JDBC query for 100 rows will make only 4 calls from the client to WebLogic, and for only one of those will WebLogic actually go all the way to the DBMS for data.

-For more information about array fetching, see "Support for Oracle Array Fetches" on page 5-10.
+For more information, see "Support for Oracle Array Fetches" on page 5-10.